Uncanny valley: Similar effects

 A similar "uncanny valley" effect could, according to the ethical-futurist writer Jamais Cascio, show up when humans begin modifying themselves with transhuman enhancements (cf. body modification), which aim to improve the abilities of the human body beyond what would normally be possible, be it eyesight, muscle strength, or cognition.
 So long as these enhancements remain within a perceived norm of human behavior, a negative reaction is unlikely, but once individuals supplant normal human variety, revulsion can be expected.
 However, according to this theory, once such technologies gain further distance from human norms, "transhuman" individuals would cease to be judged on human levels and instead be regarded as separate entities altogether (this point is what has been dubbed "posthuman"), and it is here that acceptance would rise once again out of the uncanny valley.
 Another example comes from "pageant retouching" photos, especially of children, which some find disturbingly doll-like.

+Another application of the uncanny valley was explored by Alexander Diel and Michael Lewis (2022), namely as it drives liminal spaces.
+This study found that uncanniness in physical environments might be better described by atypical features than by category confusion driven by ambiguity.
+Moreover, they concluded that deviating architectural features and social presence can work to determine the uncanniness felt by viewing structural entities.